winitzki/scall/tutorial/programming_dhall.md

 If we are in the `if/else` branch, we return a value of type `if x then Natural else Text`.
 That type depends on the value `x`.
 In the `else` branch, `x` is `False` because the `if/then/else` construction begins with `if x`.
-So, the `else` branch must have type `f False = Text`.
+So, the `else` branch must have type `f False`, which is the same as the type `Text`.
-But Dhall does not implement this logic and cannot see that both branches will have the same type `Text`.
+But Dhall does not implement this logic and cannot see that both branches have the same type (`Text`).

 Because of this and other limitations, Dhall can work productively with dependent types only in certain simple cases, such as validation of properties for function arguments.

 ## Numerical algorithms